biswanathmukherjee/stepfunctions-bedrock-model-customisation-sam/README.md

 The SAM template deploys a Step Functions workflow that creates custom model by fine tuning Amazon Bedrock Cohere Command Light model and then creates a provisioned throughput with that custom model.
 The SAM template contains the required resources with IAM permission to run the application.

-Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/stepfunctions-bedrock-model-customisation-sam

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.